Streaming AI, fenced in

 Break the bot, boot a throwaway box, and audit a real domain.
 Everything here is sandboxed — nothing you do touches Josh's systems.

 Its rules live in a server-side prompt your browser never sees, behind a same-origin gate and per-IP caps — and there are no secrets in it to spill (Josh's real infrastructure isn't in there).
 It held every attack in a 24-shot red-team pass.
-Take a swing — tap one and watch it hold:
+Tap one and watch it hold, or have it walk you through its own guardrails:

-Pass the human check above first — then these run in the live chat.
+Sign in or pass the anonymous check above first — then these run in the live chat.
 Actually land a leak?
 Josh wants to hear about it: [email protected].

 Live tool — a real shell, fully sandboxed